 Marc Chaikin’s company has made a name for itself as a sophisticated research publisher.
 But do its insights and stock research tools really live up to their reputation?
 Check out my Chaikin Analytics review for a look into this elite publisher and its entry-level newsletter, Power Gauge Report.

-Chaikin Analytics is a research publishing powerhouse known for its proprietary software and technical indicators.
+Chaikin Analytics is a research publishing powerhouse known for its proprietary software, stock and ETF screeners, and technical indicators.

 The publisher was founded back in March 2011 by Marc and his wife, Sandy, under the banner Chaikin Power Tools.